 Most of our clients come to us, struggling with massive debts that have spun out of control.
 One unforeseen bump in the road (a sudden job loss, an accident, a medical condition) is all it takes to send most families into a downward debt spiral.
 We have shared lots of tips in the past for avoiding debt, but it is also important to get advice from a financial advisor or bankruptcy attorney before you decide to file.

 According to John Rao, a bankruptcy attorney with a Boston-based consumer advocacy group, you should “first explore opportunities to resolve problems outside of bankruptcy.
 Bankruptcy isn’t going to help everyone.”

-Typically, you’ll want to consider bankruptcy if:
+Typically, you will want to consider bankruptcy if:

 - Most of your debt is “unsecured” (such as credit card bills or medical bills)

-- You’ve been sued
+- You have been sued